PoisotLab/MetawebTransferLearning/outline.md

-As a caveat even if we were to have an empirical dataset we need to query the completeness of that dataset given that observations may be overlooked in the field *e.g.* using a similar pairwise learning approach @Stock2021PaiLea made predictions for interactions that had previously been unobserved in their network.
+As a caveat even if we were to have an empirical dataset we need to query the completeness of that dataset given that observations may be overlooked in the field *e.g.*
+@Stock2021PaiLea made predictions for interactions that had been unobserved in the network.
 This does also raise the possibility of using this transfer learning *within* a dataset as a means of evaluating its completeness as well as filling in potential gaps.